 Reason #5: Because detoxing at home is even more medically risky right now

 During a time when many people are afraid to enter a medical facility of any kind, the idea of detoxing from drugs and alcohol at home may at first seem like a good idea.
 It’s not.
 Depending on the substance, your individual health history and other variables, detoxing from drugs or alcohol without medical supervision puts you at risk of potentially life-threatening complications.
 In the case that your life is at risk because of a seizure or other severe withdrawal symptom, the best-case scenario would be ending up in an emergency room— the last place anyone wants to be right now.
-Some withdrawal symptoms may also be hard to differentiate from symptoms of the Coronavirus (with the same result of landing you in an emergency room where the risks of COVID-19 infection are highest).
+Some withdrawal symptoms may also be hard to differentiate from symptoms of COVID-19 (with the same result of landing you in an emergency room where the risks of infection are highest).

 Reason #6: Treatment Facilities Have Stringent Infection Control Policies

 Most high-quality treatment facilities such as FHE Health have implemented high-level infection control policies and procedures to address fears of COVID-19 and protect patients.
-At FHE Health, for example, we are rigorously following the CDC’s guidelines for preventing the spread of the Coronavirus.
+At FHE Health, for example, we are rigorously following the CDC’s guidelines for preventing the spread of COVID-19.
 We also have enacted a high-level protocol for infectious disease control that includes:

 - multiple screenings for new patients admitting to our facility